BTS: A Comprehensive Benchmark for Tie Strength Prediction: Benchmark for Tie Strength Prediction

 \subsection{Models for Tie Strength Prediction}

-As shown in Section~\ref{sec:related}, this study considers three main approaches to infer tie strength: heuristic methods, STC-based methods, and neural network methods.
-We focus on using structural features and edge features.
-For heuristic methods, we adopted the approach from ~\cite{mattie2018understanding} by training a Random Forest model~\cite{breiman2001random} using structural features such as common neighbors, sum of end nodes' degrees, sum of clustering coefficients, etc. For STC-based methods, we used STC-Greedy code from~\cite{adriaens2018acquaintance}.
+As in Section~\ref{sec:related}, this study considers three main approaches to infer tie strength: heuristic methods, STC-based methods, and neural network methods.
+We focus on using structural and edge features.

+For heuristic methods, we adopted the approach from ~\cite{mattie2018understanding} by training a Random Forest model~\cite{breiman2001random} using structural features such as common neighbors, the sum of end nodes' degrees, the sum of clustering coefficients, etc. For STC-based methods, we used STC-Greedy code from~\cite{adriaens2018acquaintance}.
 For neural network methods, inspired by ~\cite{zhuang2021modeling}, we selected two variants of a 3-layer Multi-layer Perception (MLP)~\cite{taud2018multilayer}, one that includes edge features and one that does not, and two Graph Neural Networks (GNNs): GCN~\cite{kipf2016semi} and GTN~\cite{shi2020masked}, where one key difference is whether edge features are utilized in the message-passing process.